utdata/rwd-mastery-assignments/military-surplus/rubric-wb.md

 ### Write a data drop

 With this part of the assignment we are practicing writing sentences about the data and not a complete story.
-You don't need to explain the Ferguson angle with these few sentences.
+You do NOT need to explain the Ferguson angle with these few sentences.
 Just concentrate on how you would write the facts and attribution.

 - Use Google Docs and be sure to share with me AS AN EDITOR.
 - Be sure to turn in the URL to your Doc in the Canvas assignment.
 - Write a four paragraph data drop from the data.
 Be sure to include attribution about where the data came from.
-(There are links in the README.)
+(Think of the original data source, not that it came from Buzzfeed.
+Links are in the README.)
 - You can pick the angle from any of the questions outlined above, but each paragraph should be a description of what you found in the data.

 Here is a partial example to give you an idea of what I'm looking for.
 (You can't use this one ;-)).